 Defense project inventories are included in the balance sheet caption "Costs and estimated earnings in excess of billings on uncompleted contracts."
-Defense project inventory was \$18,879 at December 31, 2001.
+Defense project inventories amounted to \$36,558 and \$18,879 at June 30, 2002 and December 31, 2001, respectively.
+Monthly invoicing of defense contracts, using vouchers or progress billings, allows us to recover project costs as we incur them.

-- (3) On January 11, 1999, we entered into a mortgage loan in the amount of \$3,000,000 with a life insurance company.
+(3) On January 11, 1999, we entered into a mortgage loan in the amount of \$3,000,000 with a life insurance company.
 The note term is 10 years, with a principal amortization of 20 years at a fixed interest rate of 7%.
 Land, building, and improvements secure the mortgage loan.
 The monthly mortgage obligation is \$23,259, including interest and principal.
 Due to the difference in the term of the note and the amortization of the principal, a balloon payment of \$2,014,716 is due on February 1, 2009.
-As of March 31, 2002, \$2,763,550 remained outstanding. - On March 27, 2000, we entered into a \$5,000,000 asset-based, three-year, revolving loan facility with interest at the prime bank lending rate plus 1%.
+As of June 30, 2002, \$2,742,980 remained outstanding.

+On March 27, 2000, we entered into a \$5,000,000 asset-based, three-year, revolving loan facility with interest at the prime bank lending rate plus 1%.
 Unused portions of the revolving credit facility accrue interest at an annual rate of 50 basis points.
 Funds are advanced based upon an asset availability formula that includes our eligible accounts receivable and inventory.
 The availability formula sets aside a fixed amount of qualified assets that may not be borrowed against.
-We may terminate the loan prior to the full term, if we elected to pay specified termination fees.
-As of March 31, 2002, \$5,000,000 was available to borrow under the line, with no balances outstanding. - (4) In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
+We may terminate the loan prior to the full term, however we would become liable for certain termination fees.
+No borrowings were outstanding as of June 30, 2002.

+(4) In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-In accordance with the provisions of the Statement of Financial Accounting Standards No. 109, "Accounting for Income Taxes", management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-The amount of the deferred tax asset considered realizable, however, could be reduced in the near term if there are changes in the estimates of future taxable income during the carry-forward period or in the feasibility of certain tax planning strategies.
+In accordance with the provisions of the Statement of Financial Accounting Standards No. 109, "Accounting for Income Taxes", management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment.
+The amount of the deferred tax asset considered realizable, however, could be reduced in the near term if there are changes in the estimates of future taxable income during the carry-forward period or feasibility of certain tax planning strategies.